akretion/odoo-module-diff-analysis/README.md

 Explanations:

 -  The 15 first files are CHANGE pseudo patches with the commit diff and commit explanations.
--  The 2 last files are FEATURES pseudo patches
+-  The 2 last files are FEATURE pseudo patches
 -  The 1st number is just a sequence to reflect the order the commits were made
 -  The 2nd number is the Github PR number (you'll also find it in the 1st line of the pseudo patch alongh with the commut sha code)
 -  The +|=|# symbols are a kind of heat representation of the changes (like git). + are for field additions, - for for deletions and # is for the size of the diff in general.